Remote Education

 If there is no access, we will:

 -Offer a device from school that will be collected from school (an agreement needs to be physically signed by the parent).
-WPA will ensure that when the parent picks the device up from school, we explain how to login, access Teams/Tapestry and then upload/submit work.
+WPA will ensure that when the parent picks the device up from school, we explain how to login, access Teams/SeeSaw and then upload/submit work.

 -WPA will make sure when we offer devices that the home has internet access.
 If not, we will email them the Government guidance on how to apply for access and support them appropriately.